coston/aws-sso-auto-credentials/README.md

 ## Why Two Profiles?

-- The `-sso` profile is needed for AWS CLI SSO login maintenance
+- For AWS SSO: The `-sso` profile is needed for AWS CLI SSO login maintenance
+- For OIDC: The `-oidc` profile contains the OIDC provider and role configuration
-- The `-auto-credentials` profile uses `credential_process` to auto-credentials credentials on demand
+- In both cases: The `-auto-credentials` profile uses `credential_process` to auto-refresh credentials on demand

 ## License